bayleedev/electron-notifications/readme.md

 * `icon`: The absolute URL of a icon displayed to the left of the text.
 * `buttons`: One or two buttons to display on the right of the notification.
 * `vertical`: Boolean (default: false) that specifies that the buttons should be stacked vertically.
 * `duration`: Integer duration in milliseconds (default: 4000) to show the notification.
 0 to make it stay til clicked.
 Be carefull with this option.
-If you don't set a click event the notification will stay forever.
+If you don't set a button the notification will stay forever.
 * `flat`: Boolean (default: false) that specifies to use a flat button style notification.
+* `backgroundColor`: Overrides the default background color of notification
+* `buttonsColor`: Overrides the default color of buttons

 ## Events